Guard13007/Office-Life-Simulator/README.md

 # [Office-Life-Simulator](http://guard13007.itch.io/office-life-simulator)

-Prototype v2 release date: *AUGUST 31ST*.
-Thank you for your time, see you then!
+Prototype v2 release date: Not scheduled, due to unfortunate circumstances during last month.
+I apologize for being behind.

+Check out the [devblog](http://officelifesim.tumblr.com/) for more update info!
+(Also I'm thinking about livestreaming some of the development.)

 ---